mbdavid/LiteDB/src/content/docs/Object-Mapping.md

 - A property can be decorated with `[BsonIgnore]` in order not to be mapped to a document field
 - A property can be decorated with `[BsonField("fieldName")]` to customize the name of the document field
 - No circular references are allowed
-- Max depth of 20 inner classes
+- By default, max depth of 20 inner classes (this can be changed in the `BsonMapper`)
 - You can use `BsonMapper` global instance (`BsonMapper.Global`) or a custom instance and pass to `LiteDatabase` in its constructor.
 Keep this instance in a single place to avoid re-creating the mappings each time you use a database.

 In addition to basic BSON types, `BsonMapper` maps others .NET types to BSON data type: